Samuelk-Chase/CS3450-Software-Engineering/Design/db.md

 4. **Game History & Analytics**
    - Optionally store each finished run or partial logs for replay, analytics, or user records.
-   - Keep track of user decisions or story branches if you want advanced analytics or a “resume” feature.
+   - Keep track of user decisions or story branches.

 5. **Card Collection Management**
    - Store the user’s current deck: which cards they own, how many duplicates, any upgrades, etc.